-The government does not violate the First Amendment by enforcing secrecy agreements with government employees requiring prepublication review and clearance of manuscripts to prevent disclosure of classified information.44 The court, however, may be unwilling to restrain publication, limiting the relief available.
+The government does not violate the First Amendment by enforcing secrecy agreements with government employees requiring pre-publication review and clearance of manuscripts to prevent disclosure of classified information.
+Courts, however, may be unwilling to restrain publication, limiting the relief available.
 In United States v.
 Bolton, for example, the court refused to enjoin publication of the former National Security Adviser John Bolton's book about his service in the Trump administration because 200,000 copies had already been shipped.
 However, the government continued to seek disgorgement of Bolton's profits pursuant to the terms of the secrecy agreement before agreeing to dismiss the case with prejudice in 2021.

-vii Anti-SLAPP statutes
+Anti-SLAPP statutes

-To discourage the filing of meritless lawsuits against defendants exercising rights protected by the First Amendment and thereby reduce the chilling effect on protected speech that such lawsuits have, 31 states have adopted 'anti-SLAPP' laws.
+To discourage the filing of meritless lawsuits against defendants exercising rights protected by the First Amendment and thereby reduce the chilling effect on protected speech that such lawsuits have, 33 states and the District of Columbia have adopted 'anti-SLAPP' laws.
 These laws vary widely from state to state but generally offer a way to dismiss at least some forms of strategic lawsuits against public participation (SLAPP) at the outset of the litigation.
 In some states, the anti-SLAPP statute only protects defendants from cases arising out of statements made by the defendant in the course of petitioning the government or participating in governmental proceedings.
-In other states, the laws broadly protect speech made in connection with a public issue.
-Forms of protection provided by such statutes may include (1) additional procedural means to dismiss the case prior to the commencement of discovery, (2) a stay of discovery while an anti-SLAPP motion is pending, (3) a right of immediate interlocutory appeal from the denial of an anti-SLAPP motion and (4) fee shifting that permits successful defendants to recover reasonable attorneys' fees and costs.
+[56] In other states, the laws broadly protect speech made in connection with an issue of public interest.
+[57] Forms of protection provided by such statutes may include (1) additional procedural means to dismiss the case prior to the commencement of discovery; (2) a stay of discovery while an anti-SLAPP motion is pending; (3) a right of immediate interlocutory appeal from the denial of an anti-SLAPP motion; and (4) fee shifting that permits successful defendants to recover reasonable attorneys' fees and costs.